mrismanaziz/Reforestation/README.md

-## Why did the kid cross the playground?
-To get to the other slide.
+## Why was the big cat disqualified from the race?
+Because it was a cheetah.